What is social anxiety disorder?

 What are other ways of managing social anxiety?

-Besides practicing coping skills and mechanisms, it will be helpful to take the following:
+Besides practicing coping skills, relaxation techniques, and mechanisms, it will be helpful to take the following:

-• Attend social skills training to learn essential social skills such as starting conversations, maintaining conversations, listening actively and attentively, and maintaining eye contact through the guidance of an expert and a support group.
+• Attend social skills training to learn essential social skills such as starting and maintaining conversations, listening actively and attentively, and maintaining eye contact under the guidance of an expert and a support group.

 • If a person has avoided social interactions for too long, building confidence is only enough if they have the social skills to maintain that confidence.
 This kind of training should teach them what they need.